 Hiya!
 University, or “uni” as the Brits call it, in the United Kingdom is quite different than in the United States.
 There was only so much I could anticipate and prepare for before my departure to London.
 With studying abroad becoming increasingly popular among UMD students, for today’s edition of Peer into Your Career, ‘London Style,’ I decided to address student and university life in the UK.

 Before I dive into the academic differences, I want to address the initial change and ongoing emergence one will experience with their time abroad.
 One of the first things that study abroad programs will address is the transition you will have to make as a student when it comes to study habits and class expectations.
-Along with course layout, programs will also prepare you for ‘culture shock’, and ultimately the emotional ups and downs you will have while submerging yourself into a new environment.
+Along with course layout, programs will also prepare you for ‘culture shock’, and emotional ups and downs you will ultimately have while submerging yourself into a new environment.
 As silly as this transition may sound, it is important that foreign students understand this concept in order to be successful with their academics abroad.

 Now let’s get into the ‘nitty-gritty’ and break down the major differences and transitions US students need to make when studying abroad in the UK:

 1. Semester Timetable: First and foremost, you can expect a different semester and timetable layout when studying in the UK.
 Similar to the US, many universities in the UK run on a semester basis.
 However, depending on the UK university, there are many different formats the semester can have depending on where you study.
 At Queen Mary University of London, first semester is about 15 weeks and second semester is only 12 weeks.
 The major difference is that finals are held at the end of the whole academic year.
 When second semester courses end in March, the whole month of April is off for students to take a break but also review the year’s academic material.
 The month of May is then dedicated to finals where some students may have up to 8 exams!